saverio-negro/ModalCard/README.md

 While it's true that you can create your modal component depending on your purpose, my modal card is meant to better present confirmation dialogues or alerts with a customizable title and message, based on the specific scenario, as well as specific actions to perform upon confirmation or cancellation.
 However, this component shall serve you as a reference frame as far as how you will go about designing _your_ components based on the user experience needs.

+With that out of the way, let's see how I implemented it.

+First off,